smattymatty/mathew-storm-site/writing_content/short-stories/Red Shoes.md

 When had she gone back to bed?

 Karen's breath came shallow.
-She clicked to night before.
+She clicked to the night before.

 There.
 1:12 AM.